Lyon fire Aouar warning to Arsenal as they claim reported €35m offer is too low | Goal.com

 They were held to a 0-0 draw at Nimes last time out, but will be expected to get back to winning ways against Lorient, who are two points further back in 16th at the moment.

-Arsenal, meanwhile, are attempting to put the final touches on their squad under Mikel Arteta, who has overseen a significant turnaround in results since inheriting the managerial reigns at Emirates Stadium last December.
+Arsenal, meanwhile, are attempting to put the final touches to their squad under Mikel Arteta, who has overseen a significant turnaround in results since inheriting the managerial reigns at Emirates Stadium last December.

 Gabriel, Willian, Runar Alex Runarsson and Cedric Soares have all been brought in on permanent deals, while Dani Ceballos has seen his loan from Real Madrid extended by another year.